 If you experience flying in your dream, this can indicate that you’re going through an important change in your life.
 Releasing limitations and things that may be holding you back.
 Flying incredibly symbolizes freedom, liberation, and new beginnings.

-Sophomore and dancer Miranda said that her most recent dream consisted of waking up late and missing the bus.
+Sophomore and dancer Miranda Parkinson said that her most recent dream consisted of waking up late and missing the bus.
 Dreaming about being late can indicate that the dreamer is suffering under a weight of expectation that they feel they’re unable to live up to.
 The lateness represents an inability to reach the level expected of you.

-Grace Alatalo said “In my most recent dream, I think I was on a trip with my family.
+Alatalo said “In my most recent dream, I think I was on a trip with my family.
 But then, for some reason, when I walked into the hotel room we were staying in, the door slammed shut behind me, and I couldn’t get out.”
 Dreaming of being trapped suggests that you are feeling confined or restricted in a relationship or workplace.

 Competitive runner Jocelyn Cleaves spoke about her dream of falling off a cliff.
 Dreaming about falling tends to signify a loss of control over an important situation.